Click for ALL Dermal Fillers clinics in the UK & Ireland registered and verified by Consulting Room.

 This can be attributed to rises in the use of predominantly hyaluronic acid based dermal fillers and others which are now growing steadily having received FDA approval for use in the USA in recent years (i.e. calcium hydroxlapatite, poly-l-lactic acid and polymethyl methacrylate dermal fillers).

-The hyaluronic acid based dermal fillers (Hylaform®, Restylane® & Juvéderm®) are now the 2nd commonest aesthetic procedure in the U.S. with nearly 2.5 million treatments in 2016.
-With calcium hydroxlapatite (Radiesse™) accounting for nearly 150,000 dermal filler procedures (an increase of 2.7% in its use since 2015), poly-l-lactic acid (Sculptra®) over 83,000 (an increase of 0.4% from 2015), and Polymethylmethacrylate (Artefill/Artecoll) accounting for just over 4,400 treatments in 2013 when data was last reported.
+The hyaluronic acid based dermal fillers (Hylaform®, Restylane® & Juvéderm®) are now the 2nd commonest aesthetic procedure in the U.S. with 722 394 treatments in 2017.
+With calcium hydroxlapatite (Radiesse™) accounting for 42 143 dermal filler procedures (a decrease of 26.4% in its use since 2016), poly-l-lactic acid (Sculptra®) 31 557 (a decrease of 0.8% from 2016), and Polymethylmethacrylate (Artefill/Artecoll) accounting for just over 4,400 treatments in 2013 when data was last reported.

 Although similar statistics are not yet available in the U.K., there has been tremendous growth in the use of collagen and other dermal fillers in this country.
 More people than ever are having this treatment because it works, it is not as expensive as a face lift and it doesn’t involve any surgery.